 Training a Beagle Shepherd Mix

-If you want your dog to be obedient, you should start training your German Shepherd Beagle early on, at the age of seven to eight weeks.
+If you want your dog to be obedient, you should start some of these puppy training tips with your German shepherd beagle early on.

 Beagle German Shepherd Cost

-While a Beagle Shepherd may be a rather expensive breed, you will be able to save on everyday expenses such as grooming compared to other dogs.
+Although a beagle shepherd may be a rather expensive breed, you will be able to save on everyday expenses such as grooming compared to other dogs.

 How Much is a Beagle and German Shepherd Mix?

-A German Shepherd Beagle mix costs between $500 and $700 on average.
-These dogs can be quite an expensive breed, with costs as high as $1200 when purchasing from the well-known breeders.
+A German shepherd beagle mix costs between $500 and $700 on average.
+These dogs can be quite an expensive breed, with costs as high as $1200 when purchased from the well-known breeders.
 However, it is important to keep in mind that purchasing dogs from breeders for a lower price may result in higher chances of health problems which will lead to greater expenses later on.

 How Much Does it Cost to Raise a Beagle and Shepherd Mix?